azarketa/Thermodynamics-theoretical-pills/source/Introduction.md

   It asks *what can happen* in the physical world, *how much energy is involved*, *in which direction* processes naturally evolve, and *how efficiently* they can be realized.
   Thermodynamics does not describe trajectories or molecular mechanisms — it sets the **boundaries of the possible**.

-:::{admonition} Note: why Thermodynamics constraints other disciplines
+:::{admonition} Note: why thermodynamics constrains other disciplines
 :class: note, dropdown
 Thermodynamics provides the **energetic framework** that mechanics, chemistry or any other discipline must obey.
-Every physical process — whether mechanical motion, chemical reaction or any generic transformation whatsoever — must satisfy the same fundamental laws of energy conservation and entropy growth.
+Every physical process — whether mechanical motion, chemical reaction or any generic transformation whatsoever — must satisfy the same fundamental laws of **energy conservation** and **entropy growth**.
 :::

 In essence, thermodynamics concerns itself with three questions fundamental to all processes: